We pulled together this list of our 80 favorite PowerPoint keyboard shortcuts together because…

 Slide Number + Enter Key

-3. Display a blank slide (in slideshow mode)
+3. Display a black or white slide (in slideshow mode)

 For a black slide, press B or . (period)